 Document Parsing Methods and Classification

-GraphorLM offers four parsing and classification methods to optimize document processing based on your needs:
+GraphorLM offers five parsing and classification methods to optimize document processing based on your needs:

 Basic